inscopehq/inscope-url-shortener/README.md

 # InScope URL Shortener - Coding Exercise

-Welcome to the InScope URL Shortener coding exercise!
+Welcome to the Inscope URL Shortener coding exercise!
 This repository contains a skeleton application with a React frontend, Express.js backend, and SQLite database.
 Your task is to implement a fully functional URL shortener service.

 ## 🎯 Exercise Overview